nakky/Snowball/README.md

 client.SendData(1, testClass);
 ```
+Instances with [Serializable] Attribute can be transfered, but [Transferable] Attribute is more efficient.

 ### Broadcast
 In Snowball, each terminals are expressed as ComNode.
 So in Server, ComNode is specified in Sending APIs.
 We also implement BroadCasting API and Group of ComNode as ComGroup, and ComGroup is specified in BroadCasting API in Server.